-The primary objectives of our compensation program are to attract personnel for positions of substantial responsibility, and to provide appropriate incentives for them to perform to the best of their abilities to promote the success of our business and build long-term value for our stockholders.
+The primary objectives of our executive compensation program are to attract personnel for positions of substantial responsibility, and to provide appropriate incentives for them to perform to the best of their abilities to promote the success of our business and build long-term value for our stockholders.
 The outsourced semiconductor packaging and test market is very competitive.
-To compete effectively, we need key senior management and technical personnel with the talent, leadership and commitment to manage and operate our business, develop effective business strategies, differentiate our products and services, and anticipate and respond effectively to new challenges.
-To achieve these objectives we offer a competitive compensation package consisting primarily of base salary, performance-based annual cash bonus opportunities and equity-based awards, with an emphasis on cash compensation.
+To compete effectively, we need key senior management with the talent, leadership and commitment to manage and operate our business, develop effective business strategies, differentiate our products and services, and anticipate and respond effectively to new challenges.
+To achieve these objectives, we offer a competitive compensation package consisting primarily of base salary, performance-based annual cash bonus opportunities and equity-based awards, with an emphasis on cash compensation.

-In determining the compensation of our named executive officers for 2015, the Compensation Committee considered the current economic environment, the company's financial results, the views of our Executive Chairman, the many contributions of our named executive officers that are not fully reflected in our financial results, the highly competitive nature of the company's industry, compensation data provided from time to time by the Compensation Committee's independent compensation consultant and the need to attract, retain and motivate a team of highly qualified and dedicated senior executives who are critical to the long-term success of the company.
+In determining the compensation of our named executive officers for 2018, the Compensation Committee considered the current economic environment, the company's financial results, the views of our Executive Chairman, the many contributions of our named executive officers that are not fully reflected in our financial results, the highly competitive nature of the company's industry, compensation data provided from time to time by the Compensation Committee's independent compensation consultant and the need to attract, retain and motivate a team of highly qualified and dedicated senior executives who are critical to the long-term success of the company.

-The Compensation Committee also considers the results of the company's advisory vote to approve the compensation of our named executive officers, which is held on an annual basis consistent with the preference expressed by our stockholders.
-Our stockholders overwhelmingly approved the compensation of the named executive officers at our last Annual Meeting, with approximately 98% of votes cast in favor of approval.
-Although this vote is non-binding, we view this vote as a strong endorsement of our current executive compensation program and policies.
-Accordingly, we have not made any material changes to our executive compensation program or policies.
+The Compensation Committee also considers the results of the company's advisory vote regarding the compensation of our named executive officers, which is held on an annual basis consistent with the preference expressed by our stockholders.
+The majority of our stockholders approved the compensation of the named executive officers at our last Annual Meeting, with approximately 78% of the votes cast voting in favor of approval.
+Although this vote is non-binding, we view this vote as an endorsement of our executive compensation program and policies.